Lukyord/Lukyord/README.md

 Frontend Developer and Designer
 -------------------------------

-I'm Tanabordee Tansiri (Kongtup), 4th year Robotics and Artificial Intelligence Student From International School of Engineering, Chulalongkorn University.
-I've been working and creating projects as a frontend developer for 2 years.
+I'm Tanabordee Tansiri (Kongtup), full-time Frontend Developer at [Plaimanas](https://plaimanas.com/), part-time web-designer and developer freelance.
+I've been working and creating projects for 3 years.
 Bringing designs into life on web application is my goal as a developer.

 * 🌍  I'm based in Bangkok, Thailand
 * ✉️  You can contact me at [tanabordeetansiri@gmail.com](mailto:tanabordeetansiri@gmail.com)
-* 🚀  I'm currently working on [Monotub User Dashboard](http://mototub-user-dashboard.vercel.app/)
+* 🚀  I'm currently working on Automating Thonburi Freshmilk Interal Payment Verification System

 ### Skills